Restoring Music.app to the iTunes glory days

 The playlist will now have the same look and functionality as the main library:

-Spotify Wrapped presents itself as a backbreaking gift that Spotify made just for you.
+Spotify Wrapped presents itself as a backbreaking gift that this $90 billion company made just for you.
 In reality they are just dressing up very basic information that they deliberately withhold from you for the other 364 days of the year.
 Coincidentally, it's also the only time of year where they make you a playlist of only songs you already know, without any sprinkles of new music the company wants you to hear.

 Music.app lets you use this information however you want.
 Want to know what you've listened to the most?
 Sort by the Play Count column to see for yourself!
 You can also create "Smart Playlists" which are filters of your music library, meaning you can: